XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 b) If the curly braces are removed from the code blocks of an if-elseif-else, the white space must also be removed.

-**```Always choose a style that improves readability.```**
+c) **```Always choose a style that improves readability.```**

-Correct!
-Code readability should always be a consideration when deciding whether to remove the curly braces from the code blocks associated with an if statement.
+_Correct!
+Code readability should always be a consideration when deciding whether to remove the curly braces from the code blocks associated with an if statement._

 #### 25. A developer writes some code that includes an if statement code block.
 They initialize a first integer variable to a value of 1 above (outside) of the code block.
 The Boolean expression for the if statement code block evaluates to true if the first integer variable has a value greater than 0.
 The first code line inside of the code block is used to initialize a second integer variable to a value of 8.
 The second code line inside the code block is used to assign the sum of the two integer values to the first variable.
 The first code line after the code block is used to display the value of the first integer variable.
 What is the result when the code is executed?